01/09/2019 Amendment approved by Chancellor

 - Education: Conduct initial and ongoing awareness programming for students and employees that addresses the issues of primary prevention, definition of consent, reporting, bystander intervention and risk reduction.

-Persons with inquiries about the application of the Campus SaVE Act may contact any of the following: Office of Institutional Equity (OIE) Executive Director; the NMSU Police Department Victim’s Assistance Coordinator or the Dean of Students.
+Persons with inquiries about the application of VAWA may contact any of the following: Office of Institutional Equity (OIE) Executive Director; the NMSU Police Department Victim’s Assistance Coordinator or the Dean of Students.
 The NMSU OIE website will include the most current names, office address, telephone number and e-mail address as well as the link to the Office for Civil Rights.

 - Commitment to Elimination of all forms of Discrimination: NMSU is committed to providing a place of work and learning free of discrimination and harassment on the basis of a person’s age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, serious medical condition, sex, protected veteran status, sexual orientation, or spousal affiliation.
 Where a violation of NMSU policy, rules or procedures is found to have occurred, NMSU will act to stop the conduct, to prevent its recurrence, to remedy its effects, and to discipline those responsible in accordance with the Administrative Rules and Procedures of NMSU or the NMSU Student Social Code of Conduct, as applicable (See the NMSU Notice of Non-Discrimination and Equal Opportunity).

-- No employee or student, either in the workplace or in the academic environment, should be subjected to discrimination which includes inappropriate conduct.
+- Prohibition of Discrimination: No employee or student, either in the workplace or in the academic environment, should be subjected to discrimination which includes inappropriate conduct.
 Even one incident may constitute a violation of policy, rule or procedure.
 It is expected that students, faculty and staff will treat one another and campus visitors with respect.

 - Work/Academic Environments Protected from Discrimination: It is against NMSU policy to discriminate in any aspect of employment or education, which includes, but is not limited to: